jakubDoka/rustbatch/README.md

 If you are wondering why are first tree versions of rustbatch yanked, lets say i did not test core featires sufficiently.

-Also rustbatch has its [discord chanell](https://discord.gg/QXpDcE).
+Also, rustbatch has its [discord channel](https://discord.gg/QXpDcE).